googlesamples/unity-jar-resolver/exploded/Assets/ExternalDependencyManager/Editor/README.md

       you add the `-gvh_disable` option.
    1. Export your plugin by [running Unity from the command line](https://docs.unity3d.com/Manual/CommandLineArguments.html), ensuring that
       you:
-      - Include the contents of the `Assets/PlayServicesResolver` directory.
+      - Include the contents of the `Assets/PlayServicesResolver` and `Assets/ExternalDependencyManager` directory.
       - Add the `-gvh_disable` option.

 You **must** specify the `-gvh_disable` option in order for the Version